Tonyfu09/2023-24_OSWE_Note/README.md

   	8. eval() is a function property of the global object.
 The argument of the eval() function is a string.
 	9. Remote debuggering to caught the throw exception on javascript
 	10.

+13. Dolibarr Eval Filter Bypass RCE

-13. Atmail Mail Server Appliance: from XSS to RCE archived
+14. Atmail Mail Server Appliance: from XSS to RCE archived
 	1. test
 	2. test
 !-->